FullStackWithLawrence/production-ready-aws-eks/README.md

 # The Most Important Kubernetes Video You'll Ever Watch

-This is the source code for FullStackWithLawrence Youtube Video -- "????".
+This is the source code for FullStackWithLawrence Youtube Video, [The Most Important Kubernetes Video - Part I](https://www.youtube.com/watch?v=vVgUT4okdsY).

 Terraform scaffolding to create a production-ready Kubernetes cluster running inside its own VPC.
 Sets up spot pricing for EC2 instances, and installs and configures commonly needed packages including: